Privacy & Fees Policies

 • Implant costs (where applicable)

-You will have an out-of-pocket fee payable in all cosmetic cases.
+You will have an out-of-pocket fee payable for any surgical procedure.
 If the procedure/s performed is/are not listed within the Medicare Benefits Schedule (MBS), the entire cost of the procedure/s (including all of the listed costs above) must be paid for by you.
 If an item number is not applicable, your Private Health Insurance will not cover any portion of the costs of surgery.

 Where an item number applies (to the whole procedure or part thereof), you will be reimbursed 75% of the MBS fee for the item number-bearing component of the procedure only, by Medicare.
 If you have Private Health Insurance and your cover includes the specified item number, your Private Insurer will reimburse the remainder of the MBS fee (25%) for the item number bearing component.
 If an item number is applicable, your Private Health Insurance may cover all or part of the cost of hospitalisation (although any excess on your policy will apply) and all or part of any applicable anaesthetic fees.
 Additionally, where an item number applies to a component of your surgery, your Private Health Insurance may cover the cost of any prosthesis, where the use of that prosthesis is required and medically indicated.

-Fees charged will include the cost of routine post-operative appointments and after-care in most cases.
+Fees charged for surgery will include the cost of routine post-operative appointments and after-care in most cases.
 Where unforeseen additional treatment is required, additional fees may be payable.

 BOOKING FEE

-There is a $500 booking fee which secures an operation date.
-This amount will be deducted from your total surgical fee.
+There is a $1000 booking fee which secures an operation date.
+This amount will be deducted from your total surgical fee at the time of invoicing.

-• Where you have paid the total amount for your surgery to Dr Campbell-Lloyd and you choose to cancel your surgery within 3 weeks of your surgery date, the $500 booking fee plus 10% of your total surgery fee may be retained by Dr Campbell-Lloyd to cover our costs.
+• Where you have paid the total amount for your surgery to Dr Campbell-Lloyd and you choose to cancel your surgery within 6 weeks of your surgery date, any booking fees and 10% of your total surgery fee (+ any implant ordering costs if applicable) may be retained by ACLPS to cover our costs.

 Cancellation policy for cosmetic procedures:

-Where there are extenuating circumstances including illness or bereavement, consideration will be given to a full refund (minus booking fees and transaction costs), however you must provide documentation of the aforementioned circumstances.
+Where there are extenuating circumstances including illness or bereavement, consideration may be given to a full refund (minus booking fees and transaction costs), however you must provide satisfactory documentation of the aforementioned circumstances.
+In the absence of such circumstances, you will forfeit your booking fee and 10% of your total surgery fee may be retained as stated above.

 Statement of financial consent: